 There are various uses for bacteriostatic water in medical applications, such as dilution, or as a solvent, and it even has a general use purpose in the home.
-All of these situations require a solvent that carries zero microbial load and acts as a preventative towards microbial growth.
+All of these situations require a solvent that carries zero microbial load and acts as a preventative against microbial growth.

 Can I Use Sterile Water Instead of Bacteriostatic Water?

 This is a common question for those unfamiliar with microbiology, as well as those who may recently have been prescribed medication that requires dilution or solution.

 While you can, it should be mentioned that sterile water used for injection is different than sterile water used for washing, cleaning, or irrigation.
 So you will want to be sure to check the label and usage of sterile water before application.

 Also, due to the lack of benzyl alcohol, sterile water for injections can only be used once, since it can easily become contaminated.
 Which reduces its practicality for medical injections, especially with multiple-use medications.
 The main difference between sterile water vs bacteriostatic water is the addition of preservatives, such as benzyl alcohol added in bacteriostatic water.